exercism/python/concepts/complex-numbers/about.md

 ## The `cmath` module

-The Python standard library has a `math` module full of useful functionality for working with real numbers.
+The Python standard library has a [`math`][math-module] module full of useful functionality for working with real numbers.

 It also has an equivalent `cmath` module for complex numbers.

 Details are available in the [`cmath`][cmath] module documents, but the main categories are: